Scalar-Induced Electromagnetic Radiation: Comparison with Axion-Like Particles and Implications for Modified Gravity: Comparison: scalar vs. ALP

+We note that the term “ALP star” refers to a compact, gravitationally bound and coherent ALP condensate configuration rather than a stellar object in the conventional astrophysical sense.
+Its characteristic radius depends sensitively on the ALP mass, decay constant, self-interaction strength, and total mass of the condensate, and can vary over several orders of magnitude depending on the parameter choice.
+In the present analysis, the reference values adopted for numerical estimates correspond to the QCD axion relation $m_a f_a = (2 \times 10^8~\mathrm{eV})^2$, and should be regarded as representative benchmark parameters.

+For the comparison of EM signal emission from the scalar with that from the ALP, we choose the same parameters for the scalar as those for the ALP, which allows us to focus on the different coupling to photons and their characteristic observational signatures.
 As shown in Fig.~\ref{observation}, the resonance effect can enhance the EM radiation signal with respect to the value $m R$ as discussed in the previous subsection, and different resonance effects have different impacts on EM signals.
 For the radial oscillation of the fields in alternating magnetic fields, the radiation signals generated by a scalar are in the detectable range.
-However, those by axion are not enough to be detected even with the resonance effect.
-Moreover, when we consider that $B_{0} = 10^{14} G$, the EM radiation from the scalar and axion can account for the fast radio bursts~\cite{Petroff:2016tcr, Katz:2016dti}.
+However, those by ALP are not enough to be detected even with the resonance effect.
+Moreover, when we consider that $B_{0} = 10^{14}$G, the EM radiation from the scalar and ALP can account for the fast radio bursts~\cite{Petroff:2016tcr, Katz:2016dti}.